 The Studio Montréal partners

 The Studio Montréal’s main partner is Centech: this incubator offers design students the opportunity to work with the startups that they incubate, but also with the whole of its ecosystem.
-They also have the chance to work with local design firms, like the Toboggan Design Studio, Telecom companies like Videotron or Montreal-based mobility initiatives like Jalon Montréal.
+They also have the chance to work with local mobility companies like Agence de Mobilité Durable or Telecom companies like Videotron.

 Canada is a very attractive country for French professionals, particularly in the design sector – Montreal was designated UNESCO City of Design in 2006 – and more specifically in the sector of digital technologies.
 With a low unemployment rate, Quebec is the professional alternative favored by many French people, including a considerable number of alumni from L’École de design in Nantes, who represent a community of around 40 people.

 The students have the opportunity to work in an enriching professional environment, particularly in state-of-the-art technology startups where they often do internships.

 Startups in advanced technology, aerospace, agricultural technology, construction technology, industry 4.0 and medical technology: